Scott31393/linux_device_driver_examples/README.md

 # Linux device driver examples

-## Dynamic Allocation of Major Numbers
+## Dynamic Allocation of Major Numbers For a Character Device Driver
 alloc_major-number<br />

 In this example we can see how to dynamically get major and minor numbers for 4 character devices driver. <br />